KomatiBhavaniSankar/IIIT-PROJECT/README.md

 ### Back-End

-- **TensorFlow & Keras**: Used to build and train a deep learning image classification model to identify disaster types.
+- **TensorFlow & Keras**: Used to build and train a deep learning image classification model to identify disaster types from satellite images.
 - **OpenWeatherMap API**: Supplies real-time weather data based on user-input city names.

 ### Libraries and Tools